 - 8-20 ft.

-- Twisted, 3-8 in. racemes of white, lily-of-the-valley-like flowers in early summer; flowers open from the base to the tip; fragrant
+- The Mountain pepperbush has twisted, 3-8 in. racemes of white, lily-of-the-valley-like flowers in early summer.
+The flowers which are fragrant open from the base to the tip.

 - 6 to 7

 - The Mountain pepperbush grows best in full sun to partial shade.
 It prefers moist, well-drained soil.

 - Dense oval; rounded top; often suckers to form a colony